(2+1)D quantum electrodynamics at finite density on a quantum computer: VQE Protocol

-need to fulfill the requirement $A_j^2=\mathbb{I}$.
-However, this is not the case for the gates considered in this work.
-In particular, the $U^{xy}_{ij}(\theta)$ gates in \cref{eq:UxyGate} satisfy $A_j^2 \neq \mathbb{I}$.
+Consequently, the $U^{xy}_{ij}(\theta)$ gates in \cref{eq:UxyGate} satisfy $A_j^2 \neq \mathbb{I}$.
 To make NFT applicable, one would need $A_j^2 = \mathbb{I}$, which in turn would require adding an additional $Z_i Z_j$ term to the exponent in \cref{eq:UxyGate}, thereby increasing the circuit depth.
 Consequently, COBYLA is employed with a maximum of 1,000 iterations, which ensures convergence.
 To obtain the optimal parameters, the simulation of the quantum computer is performed in the limit of infinite measurements.